mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - Preferred citations
     - Attribution requirements
     - Data limitations (if legal in nature)
-   Examples: (9) "Users must cite the source when publishing results."; (ii) "Not for navigation or emergency use."; (iii) "Use of data is subject to the terms described at https://example.org/license"
+   Examples: (i) "Users must cite the source when publishing results."; (ii) "Not for navigation or emergency use."; (iii) "Use of data is subject to the terms described at https://example.org/license".
   - **`Other constraints`** Any other legal restrictions and legal prerequisites for accessing and using the resource or metadata.
 Use cases include:
     - Mandatory citation format
     - Mandated attribution wording